lune-lang/prelude/doc/Math.md

 ```
 :: float -> float
 ```
-Take the square or cube root of a float.
+Take the square root or cube root of a float.

 <a name="exp"></a>
 #### val exp